josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/🧠_the_dev.md

 **First created:** 2025-08-25 | **Last updated:** 2025-08-29

-*Layered profile of the containment architect — operator, institution, system, and archetype*
+*Layered profile of the containment architect — operator, institution, system, and archetype.*

 ---